-- Pixel clustering If X(i,j) indicates the similarity between pixels in an image, performing a symNMF of X provides a soft clustering of the pixels into homogeneous regions. - Document clustering If X(i,j) indicates the similarity between documents in a corpus, symNMF classifies these documents into subsets of documents discussing similar topics.
+- Pixel clustering If X(i,j) is the similarity between pixels in an image, a symNMF of X provides a soft clustering of the pixels into homogeneous regions. - Document clustering If X(i,j) is the similarity between documents, symNMF classifies these documents into similar topics.